Mariette Bosch - |

 Tienie Wolmarans had made an appointment three weeks previously to visit Mariette on the Friday.
 This appointment had been confirmed by the prison officials but when he phoned them on the Friday morning, he was told by a senior official that they were busy with an inspection and that all visitors for the day had been postponed.
 Instead, he was told to come back on the following Monday.
 This he and her daughters did and were met by prison officials, including the assistant district commissioner, who told them that Mariette had been hanged on Saturday.
 He, and their daughters Soné and Charmaine, broke down completely at this news.
 Fifteen minutes later prison guards gave them Mariette's personal belongings and told them to leave.

-On the Monday when the execution was
+On the Monday when the

-Ernest Mpofu, said that the law did not provide for a
+foreign affairs, Ernest Mpofu, said that the law did not provide for a

 condemned person to be allowed a last visit by his or her family before the